Sign up to our mailing list to discover the future of beauty and wellness.

 So what of keratin supplements?
 “Much of the keratin market is a placebo because the bulk of it is made up of keratin sourced from chicken beaks and feathers which don’t have the same amino acid profile as humans.
 This means taking this form on will just pass through your system with no effect,” warns Lucy Goff, founder of LYMA.
 “Conversely, LYMA use Cynatine® HNS that comes from New Zealand sheep’s wool and is the only form of keratin in the world that is completely proven to work.”

 Cynatine® HNS is the world’s first 96% solubilised keratin to be delivered directly to hair, skin and nails to repair, protect and strengthen.
 This peer-reviewed, breakthrough technology produces a highly soluble keratin powder which, through a unique and patented process, preserves the originality of the amino acid profile.
 The process also allows for a unique blend of oligopeptides formulated in size and structure for optimum absorption.
 Once orally consumed and digested by the body, the Cynatine® HNS in LYMA can significantly improve the vitality of hair, skin and nails.
-“With a growing evidence base behind it, Cynatine® HNS is increasingly recognised as a genuine cosmeceutical with enormous potential in aesthetic improvement,” confirms Dr Paul Clayton PHD, Institute for Food, Brain & Behaviour.
+“With a growing evidence base behind it, Cynatine® HNS is increasingly recognised as a genuine cosmeceutical with enormous potential in aesthetic improvement,” confirms Dr Paul Clayton PHD, Clinical Pharmacologist.